kitodo/kitodo-presentation/Documentation/Administrator/Index.rst

 Version 5.0 -> 5.1
 ==================

-Version 5.1 supports Solr 9 (9.4+) now, a revised configuration for Solr 8 (8.11.2) is included and support for Solr 7 and earlier is dropped.
+Version 5.1 supports Apache Solr 9 (9.4+) now, a revised configuration for Apache Solr 8 (8.11+) is included and support for Apache Solr 7 and earlier is dropped.

-Steps to Upgrade to Solr 9
+Steps to Upgrade to Solr 9.4+
 ----------------

 a.
 Get the latest release ("jar"-file) from https://github.com/dbmdz/solr-ocrhighlighting/releases.
-Version 0.8.0 is the minimum version number.
+Version 0.9.1 is the minimum version number.
 Make sure to pick the right file for Solr 9.
 b.
-Copy the jar-file (e.g. "solr-ocrhighlighting-0.8.0.jar") to the modules/ocrsearch/lib/ directory of your Solr.
+Copy the jar-file (e.g. "solr-ocrhighlighting-0.9.1.jar") to the modules/ocrsearch/lib/ directory of your Solr.
 c.
 Copy the updated schema.xml and solrconfig.xml to your Solr configsets in $SOLR_HOME/configsets/dlf/
-e.
+d.
 Restart Solr.
-f.
+e.
 Reindex all documents.
 This can be done by the kitodo:reindex CLI command with the '-a' (all) flag.
 See: :ref:`reindex_collections`.

-Steps to Upgrade to Solr 8.11.2
+Steps to Upgrade to Solr 8.11+
 ----------------

 a.
 Copy the updated schema.xml and solrconfig_8.11.2.xml to your Solr configsets in $SOLR_HOME/configsets/dlf/
 b.
 Rename solrconfig_8.11.2.xml in $SOLR_HOME/configsets/dlf/ to solrconfig.xml
-e.
+c.
 Restart Solr.
-f.
+d.
 Reindex all documents.
 This can be done by the kitodo:reindex CLI command with the '-a' (all) flag.
 See: :ref:`reindex_collections`.

 *******
 Logging